JameDevOfficial/Minesweeper/README.md

 - Auto reveal when clicking on a tile with enough flags set
 - Reveal 0 fields when clicking on them

+Entirely written in C with custom print library (for printing with colors and styles)

 # Screenshots
 ### The Menu
 <img src="assets/menu.png" height="300px" alt="Start Screen"/>